The “Me too” movement is in full swing.

 How much does Damsel in Defense cost?

-The starter kit at Damsel in Defense costs $149.
+The starter kit at Damsel in Defense costs $99.
+You can also buy a bonus pack for $65.

 To stay active and thus qualify for all commissions, you need to hit $150 PV over a rolling 3-month period.